Hiroshi Nagatomi (長冨 浩志)

 Hiroshi Nagatomi pitched for 16 seasons in Nippon Pro Baseball, making one All-Star team.

 Nagatomi was taken in the third round of the 1983 draft by the Lotte Orions.
 He decided not to sign and played in Japan's industrial leagues.
 He was the Japanese national team's most-used hurler in the 1984 Amateur World Series, going 4-1 with a 2.48 ERA and 32 strikeouts to 6 walks in 40 innings.
 Despite this performance, he did not remain with Japan for the 1984 Olympics.
 He tied Nicaragua's Julio Moya for the Series lead in wins and was third in whiffs behind Julio Romero and Sheng-Hsiung Chuang.
+He won Gold with Japan in the 1985 Asian Championship.
 In the 1985 Intercontinental Cup, he starred again at 3-0, and was the only All-Star on the Bronze Medal winners.
 He joined Korean Ki-bum Kim as the All-Star hurlers, while beating out Cuban José Alemán, who still claimed tournament MVP honors.
 Nagatomi, Kim and Alemán tied for the Cup lead in wins.

 Following his amateur stardom, he was picked in the first round of the 1985 draft by the Hiroshima Carp.
 He did not let them down as a rookie, going 10-2 with two saves, a 3.04 ERA, .227 opponent average and 1.05 WHIP in 1986, including a 8-game winning streak.
 He fanned 124 while walking only 28 in 121 1/3 IP.
 He was named the Central League Rookie of the Year.
 Had he qualified, he would have been 8th in the league in ERA.
 He was 1-1 with a 1.80 ERA in the 1986 Japan Series, beating Taigen Kaku and the Seibu Lions in game three.
 With Hiroshima up, 3 games to 2 with one tie, he started again in game seven but lost a 3-1 decision to Hirohisa Matsunuma.
 The Carp dropped game eight as well and have not won another Japan Series as of 2011.